ukrainesoft/php.org.ua-docs/md/uk/features.commandline.options.md

 -a Run interactively
 -c <path>|<file> Look for php.ini file in this directory -n No php.ini file will be used
--d foo[u003dbar] Define INI entry foo with value 'bar' -e Generate extended information for debugger/profiler -f <file> Parse and execute <file>.
+-d foo[=bar] Define INI entry foo with value 'bar'
+-e Generate extended information for debugger/profiler -f <file> Parse and execute <file>.
 -h Цей Help